 Physical deformities and disabilities impact the well being and quality of life of leprosy-affected persons.
 Besides the symptoms of leprosy and reactions that may occur unpredictably during and after treatment, established deformities and disabilities lead to physical limitations in function that can have a marked negative effect on a person’s social participation.
 Social exclusion may be the result.

-Despite the advances in many areas of this old disease, mainly in immunology (see Chapter 6.1) and genetics (see Chapter 8.1), the early detection of cases and adequate treatment with WHO-recommended multi-drug therapy (MDT) is still the primary strategy to reduce the incidence of the disease in countries where it is still prevalent.
+Despite the advances in many areas of this old disease, mainly in immunology (see Chapter 6.1; Chapter 6.2) and genetics (see Chapter 8.1), the early detection of cases and adequate treatment with WHO-recommended multi-drug therapy (MDT) is still the primary strategy to reduce the incidence of the disease in countries where it is still prevalent.

 Taking into consideration the high social, economic, and emotional burdens of the disabilities caused by leprosy, surgery offers important tools to improve the physical and cosmetic condition of persons affected.
 Unfortunately, regardless of the robustness of MDT, many individuals will be cured of the infection but left with some level of residual impairment of physical abilities, restricting normal labor and social life.
 Surgery may be the answer for correcting or ameliorating these restrictive conditions, not only allowing rehabilitating individuals to regain their role in society, but also fighting stigma.
 In addition, surgery has a substantial impact on leprosy control programs, or elimination strategies, because it clearly demonstrates that deformity is no longer an immutable hallmark of the disease and, therefore, a mark of stigma (see Chapter 4.5).